MFNttps/mfnttps.github.io/_mfnttps/priv-esc_checklist_win.md

 ---
 functions:
   privilege-escalation:
-    - description: Simplistic and standard checklist for linux privilege escalation, in no particular order
+    - description: Simplistic and standard checklist for windows privilege escalation, in no particular order
       code: |
         Feel free to copy paste the entire listing below
         - [ ] $env:UserName